Safety Tips, Guidelines, & Requirements

 Everyone should review and be familiar with the safety guidelines.
 They will help keep you and others safe and offer a more enjoyable International Pathfinder Camporee experience.
-These safety guidelines cover rules set by our hosts, extreme weather, medical emergencies, missing/lost children, and much more.
+These safety guidelines & requirements cover rules set by our hosts, local Fire Marshall, extreme weather, medical emergencies, missing/lost children, and much more.

 Prohibited Items at the Camporee